If you could see me right now, I’d be welcoming you into my office with a warm and encouraging smile.

 ✓ grief and loss.

 On a personal level, I am a first-generation immigrant.
-I came to Canada to study at the age of 17, and Canada became my home.
+I came here to study at the age of 17, and Canada became my home.
 I worked in the corporate and non-profit worlds for several years before realizing that I truly wanted to help people directly.
 Then I started training as a helping professional.
 I am also interested in advocacy and social change (much of my research has been on the psychology of change and prejudice).

 For some people, counselling and psychotherapy is quite new.
 They are figuring out what it means for them.
 Others already know a lot, including specific words they intently look for to meet their needs.
 So… the list below has a bunch of such words.
 (And if you want to know more about my therapy approach and what it means for you, check out the “Services” page.).
 Here are the things I describe myself as professionally: